Having a chronic illness is shit – there’s no two ways about it.

 Community and information are so important especially as going to a doctor or the hospital for treatment can feel so clinical.
 However, stress and exhaustion will only make you sicker so if you’re reading all the bad stuff you can find or you’re giving in to negativity too much, it may be time to put the internet away.

-Not everyone in the Facebook group should be listened to is what I’m saying.
+Don’t listen to everyone in the Facebook group is what I’m saying.

 If you have to work as well, it’s exhausting.
 If you are working, don’t fall into the trap of pretending you’re fine when you’re not.
 Talk to your manager and see how your workplace can help.